🏃 Trail Running Shoe Fitting — now live! · Find my trail shoe →

 Understanding Ski Boot Flex

 Flex rating measures how stiff a ski boot is when you lean forward.
 It directly affects your control, comfort, and performance on the mountain.
 A boot that's too stiff can be painful and hard to control; too soft and you lose precision at speed.
-Here's how the categories break down:

 Category Men's Women's Best For